nigelhorne/gedcom/README.md

     # Note that this will only print people related to your father, even if you give -a
     gedcom -B family-history.pdf -dh "Your Father's Full Name" gedcom-file.ged

-You can create a book of your family name based on the descendents of John Smith:
+You can create a book of your family name based on the descendants of John Smith:

     gedcom -GB smith.pdf -dsh 'John Smith' gedcom-file.ged